tiveritz/coding-campus-lessons/JavaCheatsheet.md

 ```

 #### Multidimensional Arrays
 Multidimensional arrays are arrays that contain arrays.
-An easy way to graps this
+An easy way to graps
-abstract Object is to imagine:
+this abstract Object is to imagine:
 ```
-    int[][] numbers = new int[9][9]; ... a multidimensional array with 9 rows and 9 columns
+    int[][] numbers = new int[9][9]; ... a multidimensional array with 9 rows
+    and 9 columns

     * Array[] ........ imagine a list
     * Array[][] ...... imagine a two coordinate system (x, y), excel sheet, table
     * Array[][][] .... imagine a three dimensional coordinate system (x, y, z)
     * Array[][][]+ ... these programs are not limited to boundries of the real world this may make it hard to grasp.
 So it is easiest to say to imagine boxes inside boxes inside boxes inside boxes...
 ```

 #### Final Keyword
 ```
-final variable ... creates a CONSTANT final method ..... prevents method overloading final class ...... preventc class inheritance
+final variable ... creates a CONSTANT final method ..... prevents method overloading final class ...... prevents class inheritance
 ```
+Even though often referred to as constant, when declaring something final,
+there are no constants in Java.

 #### ToDo